elm/compiler/README.md

 Let us know on [the list](https://groups.google.com/forum/?fromgroups#!forum/elm-discuss) if you have any trouble.

+If you do have issues, use the [on any platform](#on-any-platform) instructions which are known to work reliably.

 #### On any platform

 Download the [Haskell Platform 2012.2.0.0](http://hackage.haskell.org/platform/).